Thom polynomials relative to prescribed maps around the boundary: Introduction

+In cases in which we are mainly interested, an immersion $\iota \colon V \imm \R^n$ is prescribed.
+We extend it slightly in a normal direction and obtain an immersion $\phi \colon V \times [0, \epsilon] \imm \R^n$.
+We also extend $\phi$ to a possibly singular map $f \colon M \to \R^n$ on a null-cobordism $M$ of $V \times \{0\}$, and count its singularities.
+Here, the extension from $\iota$ to $\phi$ is necessary to adjust the dimensions of source manifolds.
+Keeping this situation in mind, we begin with the following general setup.

-Let $\eta$ be a singularity type for maps from $m$-manifolds to $n$-manifolds.
-As prescribed data, fix the following: \begin{itemize} \item a compact $m$-manifold $M_0$; \item the union $V$ of some components of $\partial M_0$, which is null-cobordant; \item an $n$-manifold $N_0$; \item a map $\phi \colon M_0 \to N_0$ having no $\eta$-singularities. \end{itemize} {\it We embed $M_0$ into $\B \G$ via the graph map of $\phi$ together with the classifying map of $J^k(M_0, N_0)$.} Then we define the Thom polynomial of $\eta$ {\it relative to $\phi$} as a relative cohomology class
+Let $\eta$ be a singularity type for maps from $m$-manifolds to $n$-manifolds, and fix the following as a {\it prescribed datum}: \begin{itemize} \item compact $m$-manifold $M_0$; \item an $n$-manifold $N_0$; \item a map $\phi \colon M_0 \to N_0$ having no $\eta$-singularities \end{itemize} {\it We embed $M_0$ into $\B \G$ via the graph map of $\phi$ together with the classifying map of $J^K(M_0, N_0)$.} Then we define the Thom polynomial of $\eta$ {\it relative to $\phi$} as a relative cohomology class